Myeloproliferative Disorders (Blood Cancers) Treatments

 About Myeloproliferative Disorders

-Myeloproliferative disorders, also called myeloproliferative neoplasms, are caused by the overproduction of red blood cells, white blood cells, and platelets in the bone marrow.
-They include:
+Myeloproliferative disorders, also called myeloproliferative neoplasms, are caused by the overproduction of red blood cells, white blood cells, and/or platelets in the bone marrow.
+They increase your risk for stroke, blood clots, and heart attack and may cause an enlarged spleen.
+Common types include:

-Each of these diseases may have overlapping diagnostic criteria, which is why it’s important for one of our experienced specialists to evaluate your condition.
+These diseases have similar criteria for diagnosis, which is why it’s important for one of our experienced specialists to evaluate your condition.

 Duke Health offers locations throughout the Triangle.
 Find one near you.